SansGuidon/bookmarks/PRINCIPLES.md

 * Study your tools, see how you work, understand how you can improve it.
 Don't rush.
 Before you run, you have to learn to walk.
 * Wait before jumping on every opportunity/request/problem.
 Don’t touch it / don’t act too soon
 * Do one thing at a time.
 Only one item under your name in the WIP.
 The rest will wait.
+* Test the crap out of everything you do before telling anyone you are "finished".
+See also [Ref 1 : Being a slow programmer](https://shansvex.wordpress.com/2013/12/03/being-a-slow-programmer/)
 * Use right tools for the job (email != todo list, PR and commits != code documentation, Jenkins != long term storage for releases/versions/build info/state of quality of your code)
 * Love what you have.
 Using boring technology.
 Don't get distracted too often with shiny tools that reinvent the wheel.
 * Write less code, read more.
 Read more code, tips, manuals, blogs, articles, watch presentations and listen to podcasts about your programming craft.
 Learn from others prior to writing bugs.